Learn the hottest tips and tricks on how to be stylish on a budget, save money on clothes and make your outfits look expensive!

 You can also arrange a clothes swap evening with your friends with some nibbles and Prosseco.

 That way you can have the thrill of getting new clothes without spending any money and also clear out your wardrobe from the items you don’t wear!
 It’s also a great excuse to catch up with your friends.

-If in the process of clearing out your wardrobe you find some clothes that are too worn to sell, swap or donate, you can recycle them at your local recycling centre.
+If, in the process of clearing out your wardrobe, you find some clothes that are too worn to sell, swap, or donate, you can recycle them at your local recycling center.

-Once you have sold/donated/recycled your unwanted clothing, tidy up your wardrobe and organise it in a way that you know exactly WHAT you have and WHERE.
-This will allow you to be more creative with putting your outfits together.
+Once you have sold/donated/recycled your unwanted clothing, tidy up your wardrobe and organize it in a way that you know exactly WHAT you have and WHERE.
+This will allow you to be more creative when putting your outfits together.

 Make a list of what you need to buy; a physical list in your notebook or on your phone, not an imaginary one in your head!

-HOW TO BE STYLISH ON A BUDGET?
-Set a budget first!
+2. HOW TO BE STYLISH ON A BUDGET?
+SET A BUDGET FIRST!